redgold-io/redgold/README.md

 [Run A Node](docs/run_a_node.md) |
 [Security Procedures](docs/security_procedures.md)

-Redgold or "philosophical gold", is named to indicate the ideological opposite of BlackRock.
+Redgold or "philosophical gold", is intended as an ideological opposite of BlackRock.
 It is a decentralized, open-source, peer-to-peer platform designed to act as a financial data and computation layer for the cryptocurrency ecosystem.
 The primary product intention is focused around ETFs & Portfolio target models, and finance, but the platform is designed to be general purpose